hmilkovi/sshcode/README.md

 ### Sync-back

-By default, extensions installed on the remote server won't be sync'd back when the connection closes.
+By default, VS Code changes on the remote server won't be synced back when the connection closes.
 To synchronize back to local when the connection ends, pass the `-b` flag.